Digital Marketing Services London

 - •Re-engagement campaigns: structured sequences to reactivate dormant subscribers before list health deteriorates

-The most important lever in email performance is segmentation.
+The single most important lever in email performance is segmentation.
 Sending the right message to the right segment consistently outperforms a better email sent to the wrong audience.
-A new subscriber who has never heard of you needs something completely different from a client who bought from you twice but lapsed in the last nine months.
+A new subscriber who has never heard of you needs something completely different from a client who bought from you twice but lapsed nine months ago.
 Sending both the same email serves neither well.

-- •Lifecycle stage: new subscriber, active prospect, active client, lapsed, churned - each requires different content and different conversion goals
+- •Lifecycle stage: new subscriber, active prospect, active client, lapsed, churned, each requires different content and a different conversion goal

-- •Acquisition source: someone who signed up for a lead magnet needs different content than someone who signed up through a checkout
+- •Acquisition source: someone who signed up for a lead magnet needs different content than someone who signed up at checkout

-- •Engagement level: highly engaged subscribers can receive more frequent email than those with low open rates, without triggering deliverability issues
+- •Engagement level: highly engaged subscribers can receive more frequent email than those with low open rates, without triggering deliverability problems

 - •Product or service interest: segments based on which pages they have visited, which emails they have clicked, and what they have purchased